jbisits/QGTracerAdvection/README.md

 julia>
 ```

-You can now run the `test_TrAdvDiff_QG.jl` vie
+You can now run the `test_TrAdvDiff_QG.jl` via
 ```julia
 julia> include("test_TrAdvDiff_QG.jl")
 ```

-Alternatively, after you've instantiate the project, you can run the `test_TrAdvDiff_QG.jl` script from the terminal  by calling
+Alternatively, after you've instantiated the project, you can run the `test_TrAdvDiff_QG.jl` script straight from the terminal via

 ```
 $ julia --project test_TrAdvDiff_QG.jl